smorken/smorken.github.io/index.md

 ---
 title: Scott Morken
 ---
-### About
+# About

-I have significant experience in several programming languages and technologies.
+I am currently a computer programmer with Natural Resources Canada, and I have been there for over 12 years.
+I strive to learn every day and I have built up significant experience in several programming languages and technologies.

 ## Python